matsov/TAGMOS/README.md

   (μ, σ, tertile cutoffs from the proprietary calibration).
 These are available from the corresponding author upon reasonable request, subject to a confidentiality agreement.
-- **Production composite formula coefficients** beyond the conservative publishable weights used in `compute_composites()`.
-The clinically validated weights are proprietary.
 - **The WMP upstream profiling pipeline.** This software starts from a sample × EC count matrix and is upstream-agnostic — use any pipeline you prefer to produce the EC matrix.
-- **A graphical interface.** This is a command-line research distribution.

 ## Citation